Shah Jahan

 Shah Jahan I (Note: /fa/; lit.
-'King of the World') (Shahab-ud-Din Muhammad Khurram; 5 January 1592 – 22 January 1666), also called Shah Jahan the Magnificent, was the Emperor of the Mughal Empire from 1628 until his deposition in 1658.
-As the fifth Mughal emperor, his reign marked the zenith of Mughal architectural and cultural achievements.
+'King of the World') (Shahab-ud-Din Muhammad Khurram; 5 January 1592 – 22 January 1666), also called Shah Jahan the Magnificent, was the fifth Mughal Emperor from 1628 until his deposition in 1658.
+His reign marked the zenith of Mughal architectural and cultural achievements.

 The third son of Jahangir, Shah Jahan participated in the military campaigns against the Sisodia Rajputs of Mewar and the rebel Lodi nobles of the Deccan.
 After Jahangir's death in October 1627, Shah Jahan defeated his youngest brother Shahryar Mirza and crowned himself emperor in the Agra Fort.
 In addition to Shahryar, Shah Jahan executed most of his rival claimants to the throne.
-He commissioned many monuments, including the Red Fort, Shah Jahan Mosque and the Taj Mahal, where his favorite consort Mumtaz Mahal is entombed.
+He commissioned many monuments, including the Red Fort, Shah Jahan Mosque and the famous Taj Mahal, where his favorite consort Mumtaz Mahal is entombed.
 In foreign affairs, Shah Jahan presided over the aggressive campaigns against the Deccan sultanates, the conflicts with the Portuguese, and the wars with the Safavids.
-He also suppressed several local rebellions and dealt with the devastating Deccan famine of 1630–32.
+He also suppressed several local rebellions and dealt with the devastating Deccan famine of 1630–1632.

-In September 1657, Shah Jahan was ailing and appointed his eldest son Dara Shikoh as his successor.
-This nomination led to the Mughal war of succession (1658–1659) among his three sons, with Aurangzeb emerging victorious to become the sixth emperor, executing all of his surviving brothers, including the Crown Prince Dara Shikoh.
-After Shah Jahan recovered from his illness in July 1658, Aurangzeb imprisoned him in Agra Fort from July 1658 until his death in January 1666.
+In September 1657, the ailing Shah Jahan appointed his eldest son Dara Shikoh as his successor.
+This led to the Mughal war of succession (1658–1659) between his three sons, with Aurangzeb emerging victorious and becoming the sixth emperor, and executing all of his surviving brothers, including the Crown Prince Dara Shikoh.
+After Shah Jahan recovered from his illness in July 1658, Aurangzeb had him imprisoned inside the Agra Fort from July 1658 until his death in January 1666.
 He was laid to rest next to his wife in the Taj Mahal.
-His reign is known for doing away with the liberal policies initiated by his grandfather Akbar.
+His reign is known for abandoning the liberal policies initiated by his grandfather Akbar.
 During Shah Jahan's time, Islamic revivalist movements like the Naqshbandi began to shape Mughal policies.